Being inspected as a provider of children's social care

 Ofsted registers and inspects some types of social care service; other types are inspected but do not have to register with Ofsted.

 The two groups are listed below.
-The links go to inspection guidance including the inspection framework and handbook.
+The links go to the relevant inspection guidance including the inspection framework/handbook.

 Social care services that Ofsted registers and inspects

 - Independent fostering agencies

 - Residential holiday schemes for disabled children